Issue

 Categories

-Seniors' wellness: Navigating your vaccinations this fall
+Seniors' wellness: Navigating your vaccinations this winter

 Getting updated vaccines

 Vaccines protect you and those around you from getting seriously ill.
-Vaccines are regularly updated to keep up with the evolving virus strains, making sure they remain effective against new variants.
+Vaccines are regularly updated to keep up with the evolving virus strains, making sure they remain effective against new variants

 Health Canada emphasizes the importance of getting both the updated flu and COVID-19 vaccines.
 A recent Government of Canada survey found that 73 per cent of Canadian seniors received the flu vaccine last season, while 67 per cent received the COVID-19 vaccine.
 To make it more convenient, you can receive both vaccines at the same time.